Explore our History

 Summer flowers in College Garden

 But the garden wasn't simply somewhere to grow food.
 It was also a place of beauty, neatly laid out and planted with roses and lilies.
-The garden was under the supervision of the Abbey's Infirmarer and tended by a Head Gardener and two under-gardeners.
-They were monks and were expected to attend daily services – although they were asked to leave their muddy boots and capes outside.
+The garden was under the supervision of the Abbey's Infirmarer and tended by a Head Gardener and two under-gardeners who were monks.

-Today, the garden is a peaceful place to relax during your visit to the Abbey and it can also be booked for events and garden parties in the summer months.
+Today, the garden is a peaceful place to relax during your visit to the Abbey, and it can also be booked for events and garden parties in the warmer months.
+Band concerts take place on certain days in the summer.

 College Garden Fountain Westminster Abbey Copyright (1)